UnknowingTW/SS2025_WEB101_02230304/file-upload/README.md

-# Interactive User Dashboard
+# File Upload Application

-This project is an interactive user dashboard built using React and Vite.
-It leverages modern web development tools and practices to deliver a responsive and dynamic user experience.
+This project is a file upload application built using Next.js.
+It demonstrates how to handle file uploads efficiently with modern web technologies.

 ## Features

-- Interactive UI built with React.
+- File upload functionality using React Hook Form.
-- Fast development and optimized builds using Vite.
+- Integration with Next.js for server-side rendering and API routes.
-- Code quality ensured with ESLint.
+- ESLint configuration for maintaining code quality.

 ## Installation